ccloli/E-Hentai-Downloader/README.md

 ## Report A Bug

 You can report a bug or give suggestions at [GitHub Issue](https://github.com/ccloli/E-Hentai-Downloader/issues) or [GreasyFork Feedback](https://sleazyfork.org/scripts/10379-e-hentai-downloader/feedback).
 English and Chinese are acceptable :stuck_out_tongue_closed_eyes:

+English is not my mother tounge, so if you have found any mistakes, don't hesitate to let me know =ω=

 Sorry my code is a bit untidy, so it may hard for your development.
 I'll try optimizing it in a further time :sweat_smile: